QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 ```ps
 PS> klist # list current tickets available
 ```

+As SYSTEM on a domain-joined computer, we can extract the computer account Hash or Ticket to perform a [Pth](/cybersecurity/red-team/s4.privesc/index.md#pass-the-hash-pth)/[Ptt](/cybersecurity/red-team/s4.privesc/index.md#pass-the-hash-pth) attack.

 📚 The KRBTGT service account is used to encrypt/sign all Kerberos tickets granted within a given domain.
 Given the NT hash for the KRBTGT account, we can forge [golden/silver](/cybersecurity/red-team/s5.post-exploitation/index.md#-lateral-movement---goldensilver-ticket) tickets.
 </div></div>